Vyral/sandy-eagon-blog/_posts/2018-12-03-why-you-still-need-your-own-realtor-when-purchasing-new-construction.md

 I followed up quickly.
 As we found out during this next meeting, the site agent had explained the customization and upgrades in a way that sounded like we had $40,000 to spend in upgrades that were included in our agreed-on price.
 Not the case.

 At this point, it was up to my clients to decide what truly *did* matter to them.
-Because while they were happy with the standard finish options, certain customization options can have a significant impact on the livability of a new construction home. &nbsp;
+Because while they were happy with the standard finish options, certain customization options can have a significant impact on the livability of a new construction home.

 For example, current new construction doesn't include overhead lighting in dining rooms, living rooms, or bedrooms.
 These are the sort of details that buyers might not think to consider until they’ve been prompted.
 After all, **most people wouldn’t assume that overhead lighting would be an extra expense.**